Military-civil fusion

-Military-civil fusion (军民融合 (Jūnmín rónghé), MCF) or civil-military fusion is a strategy and policy of the Chinese Communist Party (CCP) with the stated goal of developing the People's Liberation Army (PLA) into a world-class military.
+Military-civil fusion (军民融合 (Jūnmín rónghé), MCF) or civil-military fusion is a strategy and policy of the Chinese Communist Party (CCP) with the stated goal of developing its People's Liberation Army (PLA) into a world-class military.
+Military-civil fusion is a priority for the Xi Jinping administration and is coordinated by the Central Military-Civil Fusion Development Committee of the Central Committee of the Chinese Communist Party.

 Background

-The institutional foundations of PLA's weapon development and research are copied from the Soviet Union, where state-owned factories and companies develop and manufacture equipment based on a top-down command approach.
-Other major weaknesses include monopoly in the defense industry held by state-owned companies, bureaucratic inefficacy, corruption, lack of innovation, outdated pricing and contracting process.
-Chinese state-owned defense corporations are historically uncoordinated and inefficient, inclined toward to the preservation of their state-sanctioned monopoly, exploiting their gain in a privileged position due to obstruction in fair competition with private enterprises.
-In 2010, Chinese researchers estimated that less than one percent of the Chinese high-tech enterprises were involved in defense-related activity.
+The institutional foundations of PLA's weapon development and research were copied from the Soviet Union, where state-owned factories and companies develop and manufacture equipment based on a top-down command approach.
+Other major weaknesses have historically included monopoly in the defense industry held by state-owned companies, bureaucratic inefficacy, corruption, lack of innovation, outdated pricing and contracting process.
+Chinese state-owned defense corporations have been inclined toward the preservation of their state-sanctioned monopoly, exploiting their gain in a privileged position due to obstruction of competition with private enterprises.
+China's MCF efforts came about, in part, in response to these institutional weaknesses.